MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/retention-policies-known-issues.md

 # Known issues for retention policies in Microsoft Teams

 > [!NOTE]
-> Retention policies that are created for teams or users don't apply to private channel messages.
-The information in this article applies only to standard channels.
-Support for retention policies for private channels is coming soon.
+> We don’t yet support configuration for retention of private channel messages.
+Retention of files shared in private channels is supported.

 The following are known issues for retention policies in Teams that are being tracked and investigated.